 Following last year’s opening of the Yokohama Gundam Factory featuring a giant moving mecha, and the recently installed Gundam manhole covers in Odawara, Gundam fans now have a new attraction to look forward to.
 Set to be completed by spring 2022, a brand new Gundam robot will be installed at the new Mitsui Shopping Park Lalaport in Fukuoka.

 The massive shopping and entertainment complex is scheduled to open in Fukuoka's Hakata ward.
-It will be home to numerous shops, restaurants, and an outdoor plaza featuring a life-size Gundam robot statue.
-The installation will be a full 1:1 scale replica of the RX-93 v Gundam, or Nu Gundam, known as the hero mecha from the franchise’s first movie, ‘Mobile Suit Gundam: Char's Counterattack’, in 1988.
+It will be home to numerous shops and restaurants plus an outdoor plaza featuring a life-sized Gundam robot statue.
+The installation will be an exact 1:1 scale replica of the RX-93 v Gundam, or Nu Gundam, known as the hero mecha from the franchise’s first movie, ‘Mobile Suit Gundam: Char's Counterattack’, in 1988.

 Not only that, it’s the first Gundam statue in Western Japan.
-The large prong standing behind the mecha is a Fin Funnel – a special beam weapon unique to Nu Gundams (yes, we’ve been researching Gundams).
+The large prong standing behind the mecha is a Fin Funnel – a special beam weapon unique to Nu Gundam (yes, we’ve been researching Gundam).

-Along with the new statue, the Mitsui Shopping Park Lalaport Fukuoka, which is also expected to open in spring 2022, will have a Gundam Park speciality shop and mini museum.
+Along with the new statue, the Mitsui Shopping Park Lalaport Fukuoka, which is also expected to open in April 2022, will have a Gundam Park speciality shop and mini museum.

 For more details on the new shopping centre, visit the website.